jzzheng22/hlp21-project-group-3/doc/interface_meeting.md

  - Deletes wires from model based on Id.

 `AddConnection of wireInfo`
- - This still needs discussion - **BRING IT UP WITH TC**
+ - **After meeting with TC, it's not apparent that we need to change anything about this.
+Wireinfo only needs to contain the port ID's.
+The buswire people can let us know if we are going to use the actual port structures instead in the wire info tuple**
  - Wire info (We would need the port IDs for sure - then based on these we could compare the widths of the two ports at either end of the connection - if they are unequal then error.
 Else if they are equal we know the width of the connection)
  - Look at how ISSIE does it?

 `Highlight of wireIdList`
  - Highlights wires in list
 - Look at how ISSIE does it?
 In Issie, only the ports are highlighted when you click on a wire, but I think it's ok if we change this by thinking of something better.
-We can certainly highlight the wire green or something (and if still uncertain **BRING IT UP WITH TC**)
+We can certainly highlight the wire green or something (**after discussion with TC, we found it's ok to render the wires as green or any other colour we like...it just needs to work**)

 `Move of wireIdList *  posX * posY`
  - Maybe this should be list of wire IDs
  - posX and posY represent a translation vector showing how the wires should be shifted, not new coords - this vector is calculated in sheet.
  - This allows for moving multiple wires in one function call

- `Unhighlight`
- - This will simply unhighlight everything that has been highlighted.
-So then when the next highlight message is sent, only the symbols in "wireIdList" will be highlighted.
+*Note*: We are not using highlight messages.

 # Symbol